xubowenhaoren/OPLiftToWake/README.md

         mSensor = Utils.getSensor(context, mSensorManager, "oneplus.sensor.pickup");
 ```

+Change the sensor above to "oneplus.sensor.op_motion_detect" to support OnePlus 8/9 series.

 #### How do I use it?

 You probably want to turn off the Ambient Display first.